Skovin designed by Heydays8 September,2014

 These forms are intelligently leveraged as die cut brochure covers across lifestyle shots, headed paper and invoice detail, large store-front signage and picked out using red and white inks and boards.
 This approach effectively extracts strong aesthetic impact and communicative value from simple shape and is underpinned by an understandable concept that manifests itself in a number of interesting and cohesive ways.

 The use of cut paper, colour and form — a solid reflection of contemporary restraint and functionality, appropriately reinforced by generously spaced sans-serif typography — works very well to emphasise the traditional material detail within the images in print and online.
-Although the business cards are absent the floor plan concept, their wood veneer surfaces deliver a literal but clear and unfamiliar reflection of product and proposition.
+Although the business cards are absent the floor plan concept, their wood veneer surfaces deliver a literal but clear and familiar reflection of product and proposition.

 More brand identity work by Heydays: